-Salary levels take into account the nature of the role, performance of the business and the individual, market positioning and pay conditions in the wider EcoWorld Malaysia group.
+Salary levels take into account the nature of the role, performance of the business and the individual, market positioning and pay conditions in the wider EcoWorld Malaysia.

 When recommending salaries, the Remuneration Committee considers practice in other comparable property development companies as well as other companies of a similar size, geographic spread and business dynamics to EcoWorld Malaysia.

-Executive Directors are entitled to receive those benefits available to all EcoWorld Malaysia employees.
+Executive Directors are entitled to receive those benefits available to all employees of EcoWorld Malaysia.
 The said benefits include group insurance coverage, medical benefits, motor vehicle related benefits and annual leave.

 Executive Directors may receive other benefits that are considered to be appropriate in terms of the individual’s role.

 To provide variable remuneration dependent on performance against annual financial, operational and employee engagement measures.